AdrDeR/CPPwithHVC/README.md

 # CPPwithHVC
-How to use C++ code with Embedded HVC4223F HV Microcontroller This is just the first test how to work with github and to create branches.
-The CPP project for HVC 4223F using the KEIL MDK IDE is useful to understand how to use C++ with this kind of embedded controller.
+How to use C++ code with Embedded HVC4223F HV Microcontroller The CPP project for HVC 4223F using the KEIL MDK IDE is useful to understand how to use C++ with this kind of embedded micro controller.

 Using C++ with classes and KEIL MDK:
 =====================================